Patty Berg: Professional career

 After winning 29 amateur titles, she turned professional in 1940.
 Berg's career had been interrupted by an automobile accident in December 1941; while traveling to a fund-raising event with Helen Dettweiler, a head-on accident shattered Berg's knee.

 Berg being sworn into the United States Marine Corps Women's Reserve during World War II.

 Subsequently, she recovered and volunteered for the United States Marine Corps and was commissioned a second lieutenant in 1942.
 She served in the Marine Reserves from 1942 to 1945.

 Despite concerns that her golfing career would end, Berg returned to the game in 1943, helped by a locker room fall that broke adhesions which had developed in her leg.
 Upon her comeback, she won the Women's Western Open.
 She won the inaugural U.S. Women's Open in 1946.
 In 1948, she helped establish the forerunner of the LPGA, the Women's Professional Golf Association (WPGA), winning three tournaments that season and in 1949.
 When the LPGA was officially started in 1950, Berg was one of the 13 founding members and held a leadership position as the association's first president.
-Berg won a total of 57 events on the LPGA and WPGA circuit, and was runner-up in the 1957 Open at Winged Foot.
+Berg won a total of 57 events on the LPGA and WPGA circuit, and was runner-up in the 1957 U.S. Women's Open at Winged Foot.
 She was runner-up in the 1956 and 1959 LPGA Championships.
 In addition, Berg won the 1953, 1957, and 1958 Women's Western Opens, the 1955 and 1957 Titleholders, both considered majors at the time.
 Her last victory came in 1962.
 She was voted the Associated Press Woman Athlete of the Year in 1942 and 1955, in addition to her 1938 award.
 During a four-year stretch from 1953 to 1956, Berg won the Vare Trophy three times for having the lowest scoring average on the LPGA.
 She was the LPGA Tour's top money winner twice, in 1954 and 1957, and her seven Titleholders wins is an all-time record.
 Berg won 15 women's major golf championships in her career, including the seven Titleholders victories, seven wins in the Women's Western Open, and the 1946 U.S. Women's Open championship.